How to Socialize an Aggressive Dog: #1 Guide with Proven Tips and Tricks

 Are Some Dog Breeds Prone to Aggression?

-Studies of dog bites in the US concluded that Pitbulls were responsible for the highest percentage of reported bites at 22.5%.
-This was followed by mixed breeds, and then German Shepherds.
+In 2016, an estimated 78 million pet dogs were in the United States, resulting in 4.5 million reported dog bites.
+Luckily, 81% of those bites didn't cause injuries.
+Studies of dog bites in the US concluded that pit bulls were responsible for the highest percentage of reported bites, at 22.5%.
+This was followed by mixed breeds and then German Shepherds.

 Another study done in 2013 concluded shorter and smaller dogs seemed to have higher levels of "owner-directed aggression."
-While bites from smaller dogs like a Chihuahua may not be alarming, the frequency in which smaller dogs act aggressively is still concerning.
-The study concluded that it may be because of how smaller dogs are handled and treated by their owners.
+While bites from smaller dogs like a Chihuahua may not be alarming, the frequency with which smaller dogs act aggressively is still concerning.
+The study concluded that it may be because of how their owners handle and treat smaller dogs.

-Does a dog's genetic makeup really identify if the dog will be aggressive?
-Dog breeds are characterized by physical and behavioral traits, which were picked out and purposefully continued over hundreds of generations to ensure the dogs were able to fulfill their specific duties (herding, lap warming).
+Does a dog's genetic makeup really identify whether it will be aggressive?
+Dog breeds are characterized by physical and behavioral traits, which were picked out and purposefully continued over hundreds of generations to ensure the dogs could fulfill their specific duties (herding, lap warming).
 This means that certain dog breeds are predisposed to behave in a certain way, including aggressively.

 How NOT to Socialize an Aggressive Dog